red-hat-storage/storage-arch-tools/baseline/media/fio/stdfiobench_for_CBT.md

 # Introduction

 The stdfiobench CBT module is the simplest way to benchmark disk using FIO.
-This module does not uses Ceph or its components, so it can be used for non Ceph block device benchmarking.
+This module does not require Ceph or its components, so it can also be used for other benchmarking needs.
-There are scenarios such as measuring baseline or measuring Ceph block device vs. other block device performance, you can use this module in such cases.

 - Currently this module haven't got merged with upstream CBT, so you need to use [Karan's fork of CBT](https://github.com/ksingh7/cbt/tree/ksingh-stdfiobench-parser) and switch branches as shown below
 ```
 git clone https://github.com/ksingh7/cbt.git